reliancehie/reports-catalog/README.md

 ### Encounters Report
 **Measure Description**
-This report shows a patient's primary care provider changes based on the input time parameters.
+This report shows patient encounters and primary care provider changes for a user's population based on the input time parameters.
 **Data Sources**
 ADTs, CCDs, Claims and Patient Summary
 **Input Parameters**